-That program required about 300K of computer memory to play it: a great deal more than you get on the Commodore 64!
+That program required about 300K of computer memory to play it: a great deal more than you get on your computer!

 Abridged versions have appeared since then for most of the popular home computers, and it was the work of Jim Butterfield that led to the version now available for all the Commodore range of computers.